 This is the best vegan chocolate frosting recipe because it’s so rich and creamy.
-It’s a perfect frosting for cakes, cupcakes, and other desserts.
+It’s a perfect frosting for Vegan Chocolate Cake, cupcakes, and other desserts.
 It’s made with only four ingredients and ready in minutes so it’s the easiest, creamiest frosting ever!

 Your sweet tooth doesn’t have to go away just because you’ve taken on a vegan diet.
 Trust me, mine hasn’t!
 In fact, you can make your favorite chocolate cake recipes even better.
 For example, this dairy-free chocolate frosting is better than anything you can buy in a tub at the store!

 - Using vegan butter creates a rich, buttery flavor for this frosting